zuriscript/signalstory/docs/docs/plugins/status.md

 # Store Status

-Enable your store to track the loading and modification status.
-By utilizing the `StoreStatusPlugin`, you can monitor whether your store is currently loading (running an effect) and if it has been modified.
+Enable your store to track the loading, initialization and modification status.
+By utilizing the `StoreStatusPlugin`, you can monitor whether your store is currently loading (running an effect) and if it has been initialized or modified.

 ## Enabling Store Status